-iZettle, the social payments startup from Sweden, today accelerated its European expansion, introducing the service in Spain (the seventh market which iZettle now entered).
-The iZettle service is already available in six markets across Europe – Sweden, Norway, Denmark, Finland, the United Kingdom and Germany.
+iZettle, the social payments startup from Sweden, today accelerated its European expansion, introducing the service in Spain.
+This is now the seventh market that iZettle has now entered, already being available in six markets across Europe including Sweden, Norway, Denmark, Finland, the UK and Germany.

 iZettle’s free app is available from Apple’s App Store or Google Play.
-The chip and signature credit card reader, which plugs into Apple or Android phones and tablets, is, for a limited period of time, available free of charge on www.izettle.com.
+The chip and signature credit card reader, which plugs into Apple or Android phones and tablets, is, for a limited period of time, available free of charge on their website.

 “Spain’s small business owners are hurting – they need a helping hand, and a easy, low cost way to start taking credit card payment so they never have to miss a sale because their customer didn’t happen to have cash,” said Jacob de Geer, co-founder and CEO of iZettle, whose mobile payments app and card reader has increased card acceptances places in Sweden with 25% in just one year.

 By the way: If you’d like to stay up-to-date regarding startup news and interesting opportunities, make sure to subscribe to our free weekly EU-Startups Newsletter.

 I have a business and I just switched to mPowa (www.mpowa.com) and I am happy with it.
 I don’t think i would get iZettle.
 Unless every payment I’m going to take will be using a MasterCard.
 Their card support is limited to be used in a business (like mine) I’ll end up turning so many people away it won’t be worth getting out the iZettle each time just to put it away again.
 The app is very nice, especially the iPad version, but without good card support it’s nearly useless.
 Anyhow, congrats to them for expanding in EU.

 Comments are closed.